 As run-time checking requires execution time and as some project guidelines exclude the use of exceptions, languages may define a way to optionally suppress such checking for regions of the code or for the entire program.
 Analogously, compiler options may be used to achieve this effect.

-Cross reference
+Related coding guidelines

 [None]